KernFerm/ONNXNova/docs/README.md

 - Skip software you already have
 - Download only what is missing
 - Install the correct versions for your hardware path
+- Keep the expected backend dependency set aligned with the current secured release

 ## ❗ Trust Warning